 This summary highlights selected information from this document and may not contain all of the information that is important to you.
-To better understand the proposal upon which we are asking you to vote, you should read this entire document carefully, as well as those additional documents to which we refer you.
-See "Where You Can Find More Information" on page 109.
-All references to "we," "our," or "us" in this proxy statement are to Loews Corporation.
+To better understand this offering you should read this entire document carefully, as well as those additional documents to which we refer you.
+See "Where You Can Find More Information" on page 110.
+All references to "we," "our," or "us" in this prospectus are to Loews Corporation.
 All references to Lorillard are to Lorillard, Inc. and its subsidiaries.